Public Health England has issued further guidance about attending funerals.

 Who can attend a funeral?

-There may be limits on how many people can attend the funeral in order to ensure everyone is safe.
-Discuss your specific needs with your funeral director or crematoria who will advise on any specific limits.
+There may be limits below the 30 person limit for specific venues in order to ensure everyone is safe.
+Your funeral director or crematoria will advise on any specific limits.

 The guidance also advises: